Skobyn/apex-insights-web/memory-bank/progress.md

 *   Adding a blog section and posting content.
 *   Adding links to social media profiles.
 *   Implementing a robust content management strategy (if needed for blogs/landing pages).
+*   Consider adding the Owners page to the navigation menu in the Header component.

 ## Known Issues / Blockers